 In my case, I am realising that I way underestimate how much time I need for some tasks and way overestimate how much I can achieve in a day, especially when I factor in extra tiredness, injury limitations and the needs of my family.
 I have been frustrated at myself in this.
 I am learning, slowly, how to pull back, how to simplify and how to refocus on what is my priority.
 I want to capture these days and make them work for me.
 I don’t want to be ruled by that drive though.

 In this game of give and take, focus and distraction, push and pull, I know I am not alone.
 I know that I am worthy no matter what my to-do list looks like.
 I know that I am doing what I need to be doing right now.
 And those bits that are superfluous?
 They can drift away.

 Day 25 of the Write 31 Days Challenge using the Five Minute Friday prompts (writing unedited for 5 minutes on a prompt word.)
-You can read the rest of the series here.

 Know this wrestle of trying to capture your days for what is important?
 Feel lost?
 Want someone to point you in the right direction for making the most of these final weeks of the year?